Animal Science (Minor)

 ANSC 421Introduction to Animal Science4

-Choose one of the following experiential courses:4-12
+Choose at least one of the following experiential courses:2-12

 ANSC 603Introduction to Livestock Management4